US economy grows at modest 1.9% rate in third quarter

 WASHINGTON (AP) — The U.S. economy slowed to a modest growth rate of 1.9% in the summer as consumer spending downshifted and businesses continued to trim their investments in response to trade war uncertainty and a weakening global economy.

-The Commerce Department reported that the July-September performance for the gross domestic product, the economy's total output of goods and services, was just below the 2% rate of growth in the second quarter.
+The Commerce Department reported Wednesday that the July-September performance for the gross domestic product, the economy's total output of goods and services, was just below the 2% rate of growth in the second quarter .

 Economists had been forecasting a much bigger slowdown with fears GDP could slump to 1.4% or less given a number of headwinds.